endodoug/endodoug.github.io/_posts/2016-03-14-exploring-enums.md

 tags: [Tutorials, Swift, Enums, Dictionary]
 published: true
 ---
-I'm learning Enums in Swift are very powerful.
+I'm learning enums in Swift are very powerful.
 When I first started studying Swift, I blew by enums, just enough to recognize the syntax and get a general idea about how to use them.
 As I learn more, it's obvious that enums are a great tool to be used in more situations than I imagined.

 ## Using an Enum as a Dictionary